benspaghetti/benspaghetti.github.io/index.md

 **Reading**

-Maths books (I don't really have the ability to read any of these lol): \
+Maths books (I don't really have the ability to read any of these lol, probably won't change for a long time): \
 Linear Algebra by Hoffman and Kunze \
 Principles of Mathematical Analysis by Rudin \
-Contemporary Abstract Algebra by Gallian \
+Contemporary Abstract Algebra by Gallian

 **Normal books**